-The payments will be made by bank transfer upon presentation of the invoice and will be done upon confirmation that all the sampling done is finished and that samples are being stock.
+Payments will be made via bank transfer upon presentation of the invoice, and will be processed upon confirmation that all analyses are completed and the final report has been written.

 Payments will be done in a period of 60 days after reception and validation of the invoice.
 The Contractor is not responsible for banking costs that might be applied by the consultant(s) bank, neither for changes in currency exchange.